manager

 4. For Standard tier with no subscription quota: fall back to Aider + DeepSeek (pay-per-token, ~$1/task).

-5. If the fallback model is significantly less capable, note the degradation in the dispatch report.
+5. If the fallback model is significantly less capable, the manager MUST note the degradation in the dispatch report.

-6. If no agent has quota and no pay-per-token fallback is available, queue the task and report the block immediately; do not drop silently.
+6. If no agent has quota and no pay-per-token fallback is available, the manager MUST queue the task and report the block immediately.
+The manager MUST NOT drop silently.

 Routing decision sequence